-A responding party must use reasonable measures to validate ESI collected from database systems to ensure completeness and accuracy of the data acquisition.
+A responding party should use reasonable measures to validate that its collection from the database is both reasonably complete and did not inadvertently modify the ESI.

-Comment 4:
+Comment 4.

-Due to the volume of information and the complexities of its organization inside databases, there are no established protocols or integrity checks (e.g., MD5 hash marking) to verify and validate information that has been collected from a larger database.
+Due to the volume of information and the complexities of its organization inside databases, there are no established protocols or integrity checks (e.g., MD5 hash marking) to verify and validate the completeness and accuracy of database information collected from a larger database.
 However, verifying that information extracted from databases is an accurate copy of the same information as it is stored in the original database should not be seen as an insurmountable task; as a matter of due diligence, basic checks exist to ensure the completeness, accuracy, and integrity of the collected data.

-Extracting data from a database in response to a discovery request typically involves: (1) executing a query to identify responsive records; and (2) structuring the responsive fields into a format acceptable for production.
+Extracting data from a database in response to a discovery request typically involves: (1) executing a query to identify responsive records; and (2) structuring the responsive fields into an export format acceptable for production.
 Running queries and structuring output files frequently can result in unintended changes to data values, such as truncating text, substituting codes for values, or other data transformations.
 Other typical data extraction problems include unintentionally extracting records that are not responsive (over-inclusion) or missing records that should be included (under-inclusion) in the production set.
-These and other data integrity issues can render the resulting dataset unacceptable for production.
+These and other data integrity issues can render the resulting dataset incomplete or inaccurate, and thus unacceptable for production.